-After completing her coursework and extended essays in August 2016, Tori relocated to Ottawa to take a co-op position with Global Affairs Canada, where she worked on files related to Canada’s international food security policy and multilateral partner organizations.
-She then took a co-op position with Indigenous and Northern Affairs Canada (INAC), contributing to a policy initiative concerning natural resource development projects.
+After completing her MAIS coursework and extended essays, Tori relocated to Ottawa to take a co-op position with Global Affairs Canada, where she worked on files related to Canada’s international food security policy.
+Tori then took a co-op position with Indigenous and Northern Affairs Canada (INAC), contributing to a policy initiative concerning natural resource development projects.
 Following this co-op term, Tori was ‘bridged’ from that co-op position to employment as a policy analyst in the same team.

 Tori also holds a B.A. in International Relations from the University of British Columbia and has been a visiting student at the University of Victoria and L’Université Sainte-Anne.